 In addition to these side effects to watch out for, it is also advised that you consume your CBD product on a full stomach.
 Consuming CBD on a full stomach may help prevent some of the above CBD side effects.
 However, if you’re advised by a physician and/or healthcare professional to take CBD with or without food, always follow your doctor’s instructions.

-While more research needs to be done on the full effects and benefits of CBD, many people swear by it for relieving pain, anxiety symptoms, and inflammation.
+While more research needs to be done on the full effects and benefits of CBD, many people swear by it for pain relief, anxiety symptoms, and inflammation.

 Questions like ‘How much CBD should I take?’ may seem daunting otherwise.
-The above guidelines are meant to help you identify how much CBD you should take for the first time.
+The above guidelines are meant to help you identify the right CBD dosage that you should take for the first time.
 When you’re starting to take CBD for the first time, remember to start low and go slow to find your minimum effect CBD dosage.
-For example, If you’re taking a CBD product, 25 milligrams is a good CBD dose for beginners.
-You will want to stay with a low dosage for a few days, and then gradually increase the dose until you get and/or reach the desired effects.
+For example, If you’re taking a cannabis or CBD product, 25 milligrams is a good CBD dosing for a beginner CBD user.
+You will want to stay with a low dose of CBD for a few days, and then gradually increase the dose until you get and/or reach the desired effect.

 Always consult your physician and/or healthcare team first before taking any type of CBD or Cannabinoid product like edibles or CBD hemp oil.